-- 1. Students will be expected to attend class and to participate in class discussions and activities.
-These activities will include note-taking and may include in-class exercises and field trips at the discretion of the instructor. - 2.
-Students will be expected to read the required text material. (through chapter 33) - 3.
-Students will be expected to perform satisfactorily on the scheduled examinations and on the final exam. - 4.
-Students will be expected to comply with classroom, attendance, and testing policies. - 5.
-Students will be evaluated on their performance on the regularly scheduled exams, the final exam, their written work, and their classroom activities and/or participation.
+- First Students will be expected to attend classes.
+Activities will include note-taking and may include in-class exercises and discussion at the discretion of the instructor. - 2.
+Students will be expected to read the required text material. - 3.
+Students will be expected to perform satisfactorily on the scheduled examinations and on the final exam.